OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/adding_desvars_objs_consts/grouping_vois.rst

 detailed explanation of when it's worthwhile to do this, see :ref:`parallel-derivatives-theory`.
 We can specify groups of variables that should have their derivatives computed concurrently using the *parallel_deriv_color* argument to `add_design_var`, `add_constraint`, or `add_objective`.
-The types of variables to be grouped depends upon the direction of derivative computation that we specified in the call to `setup()`.
+The types of variables to be grouped depend upon the direction of derivative computation that we specified in the call to `setup()`.
 In fwd mode, we group design variables, for example: